ONS-Innovation/github-copilot-usage-dashboard/README.md

 - [Plotly](https://plotly.com/python/)

 Matplotlib is the most basic and most powerful.
 However, it lacks any interactivity which is offered in Plotly (which is something I find very valuable).

+After Testing, I decided to go with Plotly, due to it having the right balance between interactivity and simplicity while still being powerful enough to produce a range of charts.